3dgoose/rock65/docs/Developer Manual.md

 The recommended programming language for the 65b02 is Assembly, given its execution speed and compact binary size.
 However, an external C API is also available, providing functions to control the LCD, read from the SD card and interface with the RTC.
 This API is cross-language and can be used with both C and Assembly.

 #### Debugging
 If the fifth button is pressed, the system will launch the built-in debugger `dbg65`.
-This debugger is a Hex editor that allows direct memory modification, dump viewing and supports basic breakpoints.
+This debugger is a Hex viewer that allows memory and dump viewing.

 #### Environment
 The environment is a collection of three tools: the [cc65 toolchain](https://cc65.github.io), an editor of your choice, and an optional make utility.